 E-mail or speak to your instructor to identify yourself and explain the academic challenges you experience as a result of your disability.

 Ask each instructor about his or her course content and what kinds of tests, papers or other assessment tools will be used during the semester.
 Online classes are available to all students at least five days before the term begins.
 Review your course syllabus, and address your questions or concerns with the instructor.
-If you need special accommodations, make sure you have registered with the Office of Accessibility Services (OAS).
+If you need special accommodations, make sure you have registered with Accessibility Services (AS).

 For on-site classes, students who need to audio record their lectures should secure a lightweight, reliable tape or digital recorder and batteries.

-For on-site classes, students who need special seating should contact OAS prior to the beginning of class to ensure a proper seat or table will be available in the classroom.
+For on-site classes, students who need special seating should contact AS prior to the beginning of class to ensure a proper seat or table will be available in the classroom.